Uni (letter)

 In the system of Georgian numerals, it has a value of 400 as letter Vie.

 Uni commonly represents the close back rounded vowel //u//, like the pronunciation of oo in "boot".
 In the Svan language, Uni also represents the close front rounded vowel /y/.
 It is typically romanized with the letter U.

+An additional mkhedruli uni letters, უ̈ with an umlaut, უ̄ with a macron, უ̄̈ with both umlaut and macron, and უ̂ with a circumflex are used in Svan language.